s4muc4/python_reframework/README.md

 - To install all project dependencies in your venv, execute this code: ``pip install -r requirements.txt``

 ## Usage
+- Run this project always by ``main.py``
+- If you want test this project template, only run this project without make changes.
+- If you want to implement your business process in this template, feel free to discard the example in this template.
 ----

 ## Contributing